asonib/iProjects/README.md

 # iProjects
 MEAN Application for storing useful data.
+Idea Management system can be used as a memo.

 ## Web Application is live at :